Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: Conclusion

 \section{Conclusion}

-In this paper, we introduced GubsHyd, a Gubser solution based on the hydrodynamic model.
-We showed that there is a lower bound for the size of a hydrodynamized system.
-We found that the flow measurements of p--p collisions are inside the domain of validity.
-The model could explain $v_2\{2\}$ and $v_2\{4\}$ measured by CMS and ATLAS collaboration for high multiplicity p--p collisions.
-Moreover, for systems close to the smallest QCD droplet, it predicted an experimental signal in $v_2\{2\}$ and $v_2\{4\}$ measurements at lower multiplicities where in-plane/out-of-plane hydrodynamic response transition happens.
+In this paper, I introduced {\tt GubsHyd}, a simple hydrodynamic ``model" based on the Gubser solution.
+I showed that there is a lower bound for the size of a hydrodynamized system.
+I found that the flow measurements of p--p collisions are inside the domain of validity.
+I checked the validity of the presented simple model by comparing {\tt MC-Glauber}+{\tt GubsHyd} and {\tt MC-Glauber}+{\tt VISH2+1} predictions in Pb--Pb collisions.
+I discussed the limitations of {\tt GubsHyd} that should be taken into account in the conclusions.
+I found that three normalization/moments of the initial energy density, namely total energy density in the transverse direction, rms radius, and ellipticity (see Eqs.~\eqref{eq2}), approximate the initial energy density and lead to a reasonable agreement between {\tt GubsHyd} and {\tt iEBE-VISHNU} for elliptic flow predictions in a wide range of centrality classes.
+The model could explain $v_2\{2\}$ and $v_2\{4\}$ measured by CMS and ATLAS collaborations for high multiplicity p--p collisions.
+Moreover, for systems close to the smallest QCD droplet, the model predicts an experimental signal in $v_2\{2\}$ and $v_2\{4\}$ measurements at lower multiplicities where in-plane/out-of-plane hydrodynamic response transition happens.